sendgrid/php-http-client/README.md

 # Announcements

-All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/php-http-client/blob/master/CHANGELOG.md).
+All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/php-http-client/blob/master/CHANGELOG.md).

 # Table of Contents
 - [Installation](#installation)